 υ Gruis is a double main-sequence star in the constellation of Grus.

 υ Gruis visual magnitude is 5.61.
-Because of its reltive faintness, υ Gruis should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its reltive faintness, υ Gruis should be visible only from locations with dark skies, while it is not visible at all from skies affected by light pollution.

 Celestial coordinates and finder chart of υ Gruis

 υ Gruis is situated south of the celestial equator, as such, it is more easily visible from the southern hemisphere.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of υ Gruis are provided in the following table:

 The simplified sky map below shows the position of υ Gruis in the sky:

 Distance of υ Gruis from the Sun and relative movement

 υ Gruis is distant 293.96 light years from the Sun and it is moving far from the Sun at the speed of 16 kilometers per second.

 υ Gruis belongs to spectral class A1 and has a luminosity class of V corresponding to a main-sequence star.

 The red dot in the diagram below shows where υ Gruis is situated in the Hertzsprung–Russell diagram.